cejosey/omx_play_video/readme.md

 I made this little script to play web videos full screen using OMX player on the Raspberry Pi.

-It uses youtube-dl to download the video into a buffer then to a fifo stream file which OMX player then reads and plays.
+It uses youtube-dl to get the video URL which OMX player then reads and plays.
+As long as the website is supported by youtube-dl this should work.

-Add the play_video.desktop file to your ~/.local/share/applications/ folder, then copy play_video into /home/pi/bin/play_video and add a shortcut to the Pi taskbar launcher.
+Add the play_video.desktop file to your ~/.local/share/applications/ folder, then add a shortcut to the Pi taskbar launcher.

+Copy play_video into /home/pi/bin/play_video.

 To use it open the page with the video in your favorite brower.
 Then copy the URL to the clipboard and click the launcher.
-It will open a terminal, start the download, and play the video fullscreen in OMX player.
-Be patient, there is a 15 second delay to allow youtube-dl to start the download and to buffer a bit.
+It will open a terminal, get the URL and play the video fullscreen in OMX player.